 The Company's international subsidiaries use their local currencies as their functional currencies.
 For those subsidiaries, assets and liabilities are translated at exchange rates in effect at the balance sheet date and income and expense accounts at the average exchange rate.
 Resulting translation adjustments are excluded from the determination of net income and are recorded in accumulated other comprehensive income (loss) as a separate component of stockholders' equity.
-Net foreign currency exchange transaction gains or losses are included as a component of other income, net, in the Company's condensed consolidated statements of operations for the three and six months ended December 31, 2010.
+Net foreign currency exchange transaction gains or losses are included as a component of other income (loss), net, in the Company's condensed consolidated statements of operations for the three and nine months ended March 31, 2011.